 - Associate degree with at least 2 years of experience working with production machines

-- Online course certification in an industrial maintenance mechanic program with extensive work experience
+- Online course certification in a maintenance mechanic program with extensive work experience

 - High school diploma with credentials from an engineering certification authority